fredhur/CircularQueueBuffer/README.md

 ## 5. Constructor
-SimpleBuffer supports two Constructor.
+SimpleBuffer supports two Constructors.

-1. In this case, Not any data is enqueuing to buffer.
+1. In this case, Any data is not enqueued to buffer.
 ```cpp
 SimpleBuffer()
 	{